GenAI-CUEE/Estimation-Theory-EE523/Readme.md

     - Wiener Filtering
     - Auto/Cross-Correlation Checking
     - MAP Esitmation
-    - Gaussinal-Laplacian Conjugate Prior and extension to estimate other unknown in the posteriori distribution
+    - Gaussian-Laplacian conjugate prior and extension to estimate other unknowns in the posteriori distribution
     - Apply to reconver image data from compression in compressive sensing.

 ## Getting Started